Page Content

 Work environment

 PAs are commonly employed at hospitals, physicians’ offices, outpatient centers, and nursing homes.
-They spend a majority of their time on their feet making rounds and working with patients.
+They spend the majority of their time on their feet making rounds and working with patients.
 They are also responsible for administrative duties such as updating patient records, taking notes, and communicating with patients online.

-The typical PA works full time, 40 hours per week.
-This role may often times require additional hours.
+The typical PA works full-time, 40 hours per week.
+This role may oftentimes require additional hours.
 Their shifts vary, and they may be required to work nights, weekends, or holidays.
 This role is also usually required to be on call occasionally.

 Becoming a physician assistant